Web

 ```bash

-browser-use doctor
+browser-use doctor # Verify installation

 ```

-For more information, see https://github.com/browser-use/browser-use/blob/main/browser_use/skill_cli/README.md
+For setup details, see https://github.com/browser-use/browser-use/blob/main/browser_use/skill_cli/README.md

 ## Core Workflow

-2. **Inspect**: `browser-use state` - Returns clickable elements with indices
+2. **Inspect**: `browser-use state` — returns clickable elements with indices

-3. **Interact**: Use indices from state to interact (`browser-use click 5`, `browser-use input 3 "text"`)
+3. **Interact**: use indices from state (`browser-use click 5`, `browser-use input 3 "text"`)

-4. **Verify**: `browser-use state` or `browser-use screenshot` to confirm actions
+4. **Verify**: `browser-use state` or `browser-use screenshot` to confirm

-5. **Repeat**: Browser stays open between commands
+5. **Repeat**: browser stays open between commands

 ## Browser Modes